AcademiaActivated/ScholarSight/README.md

 ## Credits
-Scholar Sight is built with Python3
+Scholar Sight is built with Python 3.7.3 using Spyder3.3.4